 While most venues have the interest in ensuring enough table space for everyone, many of them gladly assume the position of a coworking café offering services to help connect freelancers and remote employees with café owners.
 Some of these eateries provide membership with a monthly fee to workers which can be used to jumpstart their business, hold meetings and even give presentations – which offer coffee and WiFi.
 Many venues and workers view this arrangement as mutually beneficial.
 Remote workers are guaranteed a quiet working space while restaurants gain potential happy-hour customers who are looking to escape from the confines of an office using just a mobile device and a laptop.

 With the help and convenience of technology along with corporate policies, independent and mobile employees are progressively able to work from any location of their choosing.
 Specifically in cities like New York, you can find a dozen of coworking spaces that even operate 24 hours a day!
 They boast of offering a range of amenities such as community building and refreshments – some of which vary in scale.
 Several of these spaces are organized by industry.
 Furthermore, a Gallup survey reports that at least 43% of American workers spend some time working outside of an office setting.
 Real estate industries, human resources and technology have taken that into consideration to recruit a slew of new workers for remote jobs.
-Since many remote workers spend a lot of their time at cafes, coffee shops and other diners, a lot of these venues are trying to accommodate them by creating a conducive work environment for them with the appropriate furnishings of wide tables and comfortably padded dining booths for their restaurants.
+Since many remote workers spend a lot of their time at cafes, coffee shops and other diners, a lot of these venues are trying to accommodate them by creating a conducive work environment for them with the appropriate coffee shop furniture including wide tables and comfortably padded cafe booths for their restaurants.
 Some even go an extra mile to designate an exclusive space for professionals to work.